Generative model v.s. Discriminative model:

 -

-Intuition: If we are at a point $x$ such that $f(x)$ is minimized along each coordinate axis, then we find a global minimizer.
+such that is minimized along each coordinate axis, then we find a global minimizer. -

 step of Coordinate Descent: Note that we don’t need a learning rate here since we are finding the optimum values.